 We now have a dedicated phoneline for patients living with HIV.
 The new number is 01895 484948

-Patients eligible for Mpox vaccination are urged to come forward for the vaccine with second doses available until the end of July. see latest information as the MPox Vaccination program is ending.
+Patients eligible for Mpox vaccination have been urged to come forward for the vaccine with second doses available until the end of July. see latest information

 Surrey Sexual Health clinics still have a very limited supply of vaccines.
 To check if you are eligible and for our available appointments, please visit our dedicated web page.
 If you are unable to book an appointment please contact 01895 484948 and press option 2 for HIV enquiries.